Winky Wright: Wright vs. Mosley I & II

 To the surprise of many, including Wright, Shane Mosley challenged Winky to a light-middleweight unification title fight on March 13, 2004.
 Mosley was a celebrated fighter coming off his second win against Oscar De La Hoya and was looking for a tune-up fight to prepare for a super fight with Félix Trinidad.
 Shane had stated that he wanted to fight the winner of the fight between Wright and Angel Hernandez.
 Wright, being the winner, earned a fight with Shane Mosley.
-Wright was a 4 to 1 underdog against Mosley.
+Wright was a 5 to 2 underdog against Mosley.
 During the fight, Wright pressed his will early on and discouraged Mosley with his size, effective jabbing and defense.
 Winky won a lopsided unanimous decision, unifying his IBF title with Mosley's Lineal/The Ring/WBC/WBA titles, to become undisputed light middleweight champion.

 The rematch took place on November 20, 2004.
-This fight was much closer because Winky deliberately gave away some of the rounds and even dropped his hands in one round, in order to show that Mosley couldn't hurt him.
+This fight was much closer.
 Two judges scored 115–113 for Wright and one judge scored the bout a draw.
-Wright was awarded the majority decision, which despite Wright blatantly giving away a few of the rounds, was still a decisive victory in his favour.
+Wright was awarded the majority decision.
 Soon after, Wright would vacate his titles to move up to the middleweight division to challenge Félix Trinidad.

 Wright vs. Trinidad

 On May 14, 2005, with Wright once again playing the underdog role, he easily defeated Félix Trinidad by unanimous decision.
 Wright credits this fight as his greatest achievement in his career as he earned the respect and fan base of many that Félix Trinidad had behind him.
 Trinidad was a fan favorite and a feared power puncher and many figured he would be able to knock Wright out.
 But Wright's signature style defence and piston-like jab was too much for the Puerto Rican hero as Trinidad was having trouble landing punches throughout the fight (Two judges scored the fight 119–108 and one judge scored it 120–107).
 As a result of his dominant victory over such a highly regarded opponent, many placed Wright among the top pound-for-pound boxers in the world.
 His victory would send Trinidad into his second retirement for three years.

 Trinidad-Wright was also a WBC middleweight eliminator, giving Wright a shot at undisputed middleweight champion Jermain Taylor for his titles.

+Following his win over Trinidad, Oscar De La Hoya approached Wright with a $6 million offer, plus an additional $6 per pay-per-view buy above 600,000 homes.
+However, Wright declined the fight, "He offers everyone else $10, 15 million," Wright said, referring to the $10 million Trinidad received for fighting De La Hoya in 1999.
+"I ain't doing it."
+Wright also declined an offer to face Floyd Mayweather during that time, insisting on a 50-50 split, "Winky has everything to lose but nothing to gain," Wright's promoter Gary Shaw stated.
+"Mayweather has nothing to lose and everything to gain."